Disabled Person Parking Permit

 A Certificate of Disability on form HSMV 83039 issued within the last 12 months is required the first time a disabled parking permit is issued.
 The certification must be provided by a physician, osteopathic physician, podiatric physician, chiropractor, optometrist, advanced registered nurse practitioner licensed under the protocol of a licensed physician, physician assistant or by a similarly licensed physician from another state.
 The certifying authority's medical license number, the state they are licensed in and their address must be shown.

 Disabled persons must have either a current Florida driver's license or a Florida identification card issued by the Florida Department of Highway Safety and Motor Vehicles.
 An exemption is provided if the disabled person is physically unable to visit or be transported to a driver's license office to get this documentation.
-The disabled person must provide certification on form HSMV 83039 to claim this special exception.
+The disabled person must provide certification on the Application for Disabled Person Parking Permit (form HSMV 83039) to claim this special exception.

 The permanent parking permit is given for a period of up to four years, and expires on the applicant's birthday.
 Temporary parking permits are issued for up to six months as specified by the certifying authority.